Github852/olddocs/app/views/website/markdown/self-hosting/preconfigured-image.md

-Instead of setting up a server from scratch, you can use our public Amazon Machine Image (AMI), which launches (almost) ready to go with a working Standard File server.
+Instead of setting up a server from scratch, you can use our public Amazon Machine Image (AMI), which launches (almost) ready to go with a working Standard Notes server.

 This article assumes you have some experience using the AWS console, so it won't go into too much detail about that interface.